The secrets to cheap last-minute flight deals: Here’s how to save

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-If you’ve ever tried to book a flight at the last minute, you’ve probably had the same frustration many of us in that situation face.
+If you’ve ever tried to book a flight at the last minute, you’ve probably had the same frustration many of us face.
 Fares are usually sky-high compared to booking in advance, and availability can be very limited (if not impossible to find).
 Airlines are happy to charge top dollar to folks who have no choice but to travel at short notice, be it for a family emergency, sudden work trip, or even an opportunity for a spontaneous getaway.

 Fortunately, there are a few steps you can take to save money on last-minute flights.
 Having miles and points from the best travel credit cards will help, and knowing where and how to book can sometimes make the difference between an affordable trip and a painfully expensive experience.

 I’ll run through some strategies you can use to find cheap last-minute flight deals.

 Start with Google Flights to set your expectations